- Download our Moving to Saudi Arabia Guide (PDF)

-While non-Muslims are allowed to practise their religion in the privacy of their own homes, proselytising is strictly forbidden and those caught trying to spread any other religion will be harshly dealt with.
+While non-Muslims are allowed to practise their religion in the privacy of their own homes, proselytising is strictly forbidden.
+Those caught trying to spread any other religion will be harshly dealt with.
 Expats should avoid openly speaking about religion and should not wear any overtly religious symbols or jewellery.

 Women in Saudi Arabia